Crazy Gary's Mobile Disco

-Crazy Gary's Mobile Disco is a play by Gary Owen that was first presented by Paines Plough and Sgript Cymru in 2001.
-The play is set on a Saturday night in a small town in Wales and focuses on three lads in their mid-twenties stuck with their school reputations of the gimp, the geek and the bully.
-The play takes the format of three monologues and the tagline for the play is 'Their dream is to get the hell out..'
+Crazy Gary's Mobile Disco is a play by Gary Owen that was first presented by Paines Plough and Sgript Cymru in Cardiff, Wales, in 2001, after which it won the first Theatre in Wales Award for Best New Play.
+The play is set on a Thursday night in a small town in Wales and focuses on three young men in their mid-twenties burdened by their school reputations of the gimp, the geek and the bully.
+The play takes the format of three monologues and the tagline for the play is "their dream is to get the hell out".

+The script was published by Bloomsbury in 2001, who republished it 2005 in a collection of Owen's plays.